Eco-Evolutionary Feedback in Host--Pathogen Spatial Dynamics: Discussion

 Our results also have significance in the context of adaptive-network research.
-The field of adaptive networks studies scenarios in which the dynamics {\em of} a network and the dynamics {\em on} that network can occur at comparable timescales and feed back on one another.
-When building such a model, one chooses a rewiring rule which specifies how the states of the network nodes affect the changes of the link structure which connects them.
-As discussed earlier, in a spatial host--consumer system, connections can form between resource patches when hosts reproduce into intervening empty sites, whereas in adaptive-network studies of SIR models, new connections are made without regard to spatial proximity.
+This field studies systems in which a network's wiring pattern and the states of its nodes change in interrelated ways.
+Prior modeling efforts have considered epidemics on adaptive networks, where the spread of the disease {\em through} the network changes the connections {\em of} the network~\cite{gross2006, do2009, shaw2009, shaw2010, kamp2010, vansegbroeck2010, wu2010, fehl2011}.
+In such models, if a susceptible node has an infected neighbor, it can break that connection by rewiring to another susceptible node.
+A key point in the analysis is that the new neighbor is chosen at random from the eligible population.
+This choice of rewiring scheme is exactly what makes a pair approximation work for that epidemic model, because it eliminates higher-order correlations in the system~\cite{do2009}.
+In our system, by contrast, hosts can form new connections by reproducing into empty sites, but these contacts can only connect geographically proximate individuals.

 The difference we have seen between lattice behavior on one hand and RRG or swapping-enabled behavior on the other emphasizes the need to study the effect of spatial proximity on link rewiring.
-While the structure-erasing nature of unconstrained rewiring among susceptible hosts has been acknowledged \cite{kamp2010, vansegbroeck2010}, new rewiring rules which reflect spatial and community structure have yet to be systematically investigated. ``Myopic'' rewiring rules, such as restricting the set of eligible new partners to the neighbors of a node's current partners, have on occasion been considered, but in contexts other than epidemiology, like evolutionary game theory \cite{traulsen2009,holme2009}, making the endeavour of exploring such rules in epidemic models all the more worth pursuing.
+While the structure-erasing nature of unconstrained rewiring among susceptible hosts has been acknowledged~\cite{kamp2010, vansegbroeck2010}, new rewiring rules which reflect spatial and community structure have yet to be systematically investigated.
+The reason that they have not is naturally related to the need for different analytic approaches. ``Myopic'' rewiring rules, such as restricting the set of eligible new partners to the neighbors of a node's current partners, have on occasion been considered, but in contexts other than epidemiology, like evolutionary game theory~\cite{traulsen2009, holme2009}, making the endeavour of exploring such rules in epidemic models all the more worth pursuing.